apache/pekko/docs/src/main/paradox/common/binary-compatibility-rules.md

 ---
-project.description: Binary compatibility across Akka versions.
+project.description: Binary compatibility across Pekko versions.
 ---
 # Binary Compatibility Rules

-Akka maintains and verifies *backwards binary compatibility* across versions of modules.
+Pekko maintains and verifies *backwards binary compatibility* across versions of modules.

 In the rest of this document whenever *binary compatibility* is mentioned "*backwards binary compatibility*" is meant (as opposed to forward compatibility).